The master of weird Japanese horror games is back! Chilla’s Art latest creation, The Bathhouse is out and the aesthetic is more amazing than ever.

 Around the village are more small details I enjoy like the soda machines, posters, and static images that fit surprisingly well for the windows and textures.

-There are a few bugs and noticeable graphic problems, nothing excessive though.
+There are a few bugs and noticeable graphic problems in The Bathhhouse, nothing excessive though.
 On one of the last nights I looked up into the sky and the sky box was warped quite a bit, and I could see the seam where it began.
 Maybe I’m nitpicking a bit, but I have an unusual passion for retro style night skies.
+There’s also many places where you can get knocked out of bounds.

 The game is a little over an hour long, and costs $7.99 on Steam.
 Kind of a high price for a game this short, but like usual, considering the work and indie development it’s an ok price.
 I’d highly recommend it!
 Final score is a 9/10.
 Keep reading to see how to get each ending and an explanation of the story of The Bathhouse.
 If you like games in the sort of style, I’d recommend any of Chilla’s Art horror games.